biowasm/aioli/README.md

 </script>
 ```

-### Working with user files
+### Working with user-provided files

-We can update the previous example to run `samtools` on a file provided by the user:
+Here we ask the user to provide a local file and we run `samtools` on it:

 ```html
 <input id="myfile" type="file" multiple>